plexil-group/plexil/UPDATES.TODO.md

 #### src/expr

 * Would seem to be a lot of opportunity for refactoring with templates.
+Think about where function templates would make more sense.

 * PLEXIL-73 work removed constructors, destructor from these stateless abstract base classes: Expression, Assignable, GetValueImpl (class template),

-* ExpressionListener, Listenable, and Operator in PLEXIL-73 still have virtual destructors, though they has no state of their own.
+* ExpressionListener, Listenable, and Operator in PLEXIL-73 still have virtual destructors, though they have no state of their own, because they are base classes with many widely used derived classes.
-  Probably because they are bases of widely used types.
-Expression derives from Listenable, so this is probably the rationale I used.
+  (Done.)

 * Active checks were deliberately removed in 2016.
 See plexil-6 (plexil-x?) commit 160a0196ba7e79d981446f465d87cdcd03e9ea72.

 * checkArgCount(), checkArgTypes() methods on operator classes.
 The latter were added in a 2016 plexil-4 commit: a597d3897cc1305b0a49218c526f137d44890d3b.
+(Done.)

-* Variable (base class) in plexil-6 defines API for concrete variables.

-* The change of return type for Assignable::getBaseVariable() from Assignable to Variable in plexil-6 was deliberate, in 2021: see commit 460efb055f6f0ac12f2ade0d870e67c645bc6635.
+* New Variable abstract base class in plexil-6 defines API for concrete variables.
+The change of return type for Assignable::getBaseVariable() from Assignable to Variable in plexil-6 was deliberate, in 2021: see commit 460efb055f6f0ac12f2ade0d870e67c645bc6635.

 * ArrayVariableImpl initializer type checks seem to have been removed from plexil-4 branch.
 This would be consistent with moving as much